-It’s that time of year when Jenny and I are due a mobile phone handset upgrade.
+It’s that time of year when I’m are due a mobile phone handset upgrade.
 I have a few choices:

 First thing is fuck the iPhone.
 DRM encumbered, no 3G access pile of arse.
 Secondly, fuck the Treo, Windows Mobile with Word and Excel pile of arse.
 I want a device that will be friendly to my other devices and don’t require you have all of your other hardware and software from the same manufactuer, like Windows, Outlook and iTunes.
 I run Linux, so anything with DRM or uses proprietary methods to do normal things, like sync with your PC or copy stuff to your phone etc is out.
 I want as many open or at least commoditised standards as possible, like SyncML, Bluetooth and no Windows only applications to do use your phone.